py2ai/py2ai.github.io/_posts/2026-05-23-CopilotKit-OpenGenerativeUI-Open-Source-Generative-UI-Framework.md

 CopilotKit OpenGenerativeUI showcases this pattern across multiple domains.
 The repository includes examples of binary search and BFS vs DFS algorithm visualizations, pie charts and bar charts rendered with Chart.js, 3D scenes built with Three.js, interactive forms and simulations, and SVG diagrams for architecture and flowchart explanations.
 The framework provides a decision matrix that maps user intent to the appropriate output type: when a user asks about a physical process, the agent produces an illustrative SVG diagram; when they ask about trends over time, it generates a Chart.js line chart; when they request a 3D visualization, it builds a Three.js scene with proper WebGL rendering.

-> Generative UI lets AI agents render React components directly in the chat.
+> **Key Insight:** Generative UI lets AI agents render React components directly in the chat.
 Instead of responding with text, the agent can produce charts, interactive widgets, visualizations, and custom UI -- all rendered as live HTML/SVG inside a sandboxed iframe.

 ## Architecture Overview